readingcapital/readingcapital.github.io/volume-2/index.md

 Yet, in absence of such a credit system, most extended reproduction requires hoarding until sufficient funds are available.
 Where does this hoarded money come from?
-If the hoard is accumulated by selling to money producers directly, there is no problem, additional money is produced and horded.
+If the hoard is accumulated by selling to money producers directly, there is no problem, additional money is produced and hoarded.

 However, if the hoard is accumulated by withdrawing money from circulation, this presupposes that not all capitalists engage in hoarding at the same time.
 The